systemetic-dev/CRUD_app/README.md

 Brain room – where logic lives

-Storage helper – talk to database
+Storage helper – talk to

-Security guard –
 4. 🧸 Real-life example
 🏫 School Example
 You want to run a school.